The first 1,000 days

 Some of us get really geeky over the science; others view it mostly as a process of human connection and love; some cannot separate matters of culture and identity from the scientific facts.
 And all of us are right.

-That’s why we encourage our followers and partners – whānau, professionals, iwi, government – to find the stories and examples of these phenomena that make sense to them and to their communities.
+However, we encourage our followers and partners – whānau, professionals, iwi, government – to explore the full range of voices on the subject to find the stories and examples that make sense to them and to their communities.

 Dive deeper

-Here is a selection of videos and articles from trusted sources and partners that do a really good job at explaining why early interaction is so improtant!
+This is a selection of videos and articles from trusted sources and partners that do a really good job at explaining why early interaction is so important!

 Building Brains